With the rise of the Internet, many new opportunities emerged.

 Here’s how telecommuters work.

 They live wherever they want, travel as much as they want, and still have stable jobs.
 The only requirement is a strong internet connection at all times and a reliable device to work with.
 Long-lasting battery life is usually of the essence.

 Many industries such as sales, publishing, customer support, marketing, and computer or software programming offer promising telecommuting careers.

 Some examples of positions pervaded by telework are:

-Online tutor, copywriter, customer service representative, software engineer, translator, web developer, and many others.
+Online tutor, copywriter, customer service representative, software engineer, translator, web developer, remote data entry clerk, and many others.
 These remote jobs could be part-time, full-time, or temporary depending on the contract with the employer.

 Therefore, you might be entirely dedicated to your remote work or have to come by the office once or twice a week.
 Certainly, in-person meetings are sometimes preferable, but we all know full well that video conferencing is the new normal nowadays.

 More telework vocabulary

 Now that we know what is telework, we cannot help but introduce some more vocabulary.

 Here are some of the most important terms and expressions mentioned by Wrike.

 Teleworker or telecommuter: The employee who s allowed to work remotely from any other place outside the office.

 The central worksite: The headquarters of the company where a teleworker is employed.

 An alternate work location: The location that the teleworker chooses to manage their workload from.
 Of course, it should be approved by the employer.